African Dwarf Frog Shedding Their Skin

 At first, I told you about the four most common reasons that cause skin shedding at this species.
 As you can see from above, skin shedding can be a natural step in a frog’s life.

 However, there could be other reasons for it shedding its skin.
 If the cause isn’t natural, you should make sure your frog lives in a healthy environment.
 If there seems to be a fungal infection on your frog’s skin, separate the infected frog from the others, and use Methylene Blue to treat the infection.
-If it’s not enough, turn to a specialized vet.
+Or if it’s not enough, turn to a specialized vet.

 Also, keep your water parameters in check at all times.
 If sudden changes appear in temperature or water composition, your frog can start shedding its skin all over again.
 It’s best if you check these levels regularly, once a day or two.